josephxbrick/DeviceRotator/README.md

  ```
 ### Forgoing the image

-Instead of using an image (the stock one or your own), you can add a layer (or a targeted frame from Design mode) as a child of the instance.
+Instead of using an image (the stock one, or your own) in the instance, you can add a layer or a targeted frame from Design mode as a child of the instance.
+Be aware, however, that vector paths (that aren't part of a stock icon) cannot be resized as of this writing, so they won't work for your image.

 ```
 # create instance, which is automatically added to the current device
 deviceRotator = new DeviceRotator
 	image: "" # get rid of default image
+	size: 110

 # add iconDesign (here a frame from Design mode) to instance
 deviceRotator.addChild iconDesign